 Diagnosis of Jaw Pain

-First, contact your dentist if you have a jaw pain.
+Visit your dentist if you have discomfort in the jaw.
 Your dentist will ask you some questions about any medical or dental condition you have, medications you take, and any related symptoms.
-Then, he/she will examine your oral cavity searching for:
+Then, they will examine your mouth searching for:

 - Damaged tooth.